hanswillem/infect/README.md

 -m = mode 3
 -n = replace every n bytes
--f = amount of files that will be exported (somehow this renders different results)
+-f = amount of files that will be exported